peviitor-ro/setup_local_environment/README.md

 # setup_local_environment
 scripts to setup the local environment

-Assuming you have WAMP installed on your Windows machine
+**Assuming** you have WAMP installed on your Windows machine on port 81

 to setup the local environment you will need: